bgruening/galaxy-rna-workbench/README.md

 RNA Galaxy Workbench
 ====================

-The RNA analyses workbench implements a webserver based on the [Galaxy Docker](https://github.com/bgruening/docker-galaxy-stable) platform.
-For advanced local deployments, we recommend to check out the upstream [documentation](http://bgruening.github.io/docker-galaxy-stable).
+The RNA Galaxy workbench is a comprehensive set of analysis tools and consolidated workflows.
+The workbench is based on the Galaxy framework, which guarantees simple access, easy extension, flexible adaption to personal and security needs, and sophisticated analyses independent of command-line knowledge.

+The current implementation comprises more than 50 bioinformatics tools dedicated to different research areas of RNA biology, including RNA structure analysis, RNA alignment, RNA annotation, RNA-protein interaction, ribosome profiling, RNA-Seq analysis, and RNA target prediction.

 The workbench is developed by the RNA Bioinformatics Center (RBC).
 This center is one of the eight service units of the [German Network for Bioinformatics Infrastructure](http://www.denbi.de), running the German [ELIXIR Node](https://www.elixir-europe.org/).